Aaron-Junker/windows-uwp.de-de/windows-apps-src/monetize/manage-app-submissions.md

     await blockBob.UploadFromStreamAsync(stream);
     ```

 5. Führen Sie folgende Methode aus, um [die App-Übermittlung zu committen](commit-an-app-submission.md).
-Dadurch wird Partner Center benachrichtigt, dass Sie Ihre Übermittlung abgeschlossen haben und dass Ihre Updates jetzt auf Ihr Konto angewendet werden sollen.
+This will alert Partner Center that you are done with your submission and that your updates should now be applied to your account.

     ```json
     POST https://manage.devcenter.microsoft.com/v1.0/my/applications/{applicationId}/submissions/{submissionId}/commit